Scientific Forecaster Discussion

 Short term /Saturday night through Sunday/...

-Arctic high pressure will build overhead Saturday night from the
+an upper-level trough will build overhead Saturday night and

 Long term /Sunday night through Friday/...